-There are several ways to get personal loans with a credit score under 550.
-They include getting a secured personal loan, applying for an unsecured personal loan with a co-signer, borrowing from family and friends, and checking with local credit unions which usually have a lower requirement over credit score.
+Yes, you can get a personal loan with a credit score of 550.
+You could consider getting a secured personal loan, applying for an unsecured personal loan with a co-signer, borrowing from family and friends, and checking with local credit unions which usually have a lower requirement over credit score.

 It’s very difficult to get an unsecured personal loan with a credit score under 550 on your own, without the help of a co-signer whose credit score is higher.
 Even the loans with the most lenient approval standards require a credit score of 585.
 The personal loans with the lowest minimum credit score requirements are from LendingPoint (585+ score required) and Avant (600+).

 So pursuing one of these alternative methods can help increase your chances of getting the funding you need.

 Ways to get personal loans for a credit score under 550: